 If you’re unsure what school social workers do to help their communities out and want an opportunity to give them thanks, then this is the holiday dedicated to that cause.

-History of School Social Work Week
+History of National School Social Work Week

 For many social workers, school isn’t about just learning your primary education.
 While learning is an essential factor, social workers focus on the needs of the children in these school districts, such as hunger, homelessness, domestic violence, and mental health issues.